neiltesaluna/tinysuccles/content/products/golden-tooth.md

 maxOrder: 4

 # Product Short Description
-shortDescription: "Aloe juvenna is a species of plant in the genus Aloe.
-It is popular in cultivation but extremely rare in its natural habitat in Kenya."
+shortDescription: "Aloe nobilis which is commonly known as the Golden Tooth, is a species of Crassula from the plant family Asphodelaceae.
+It is a hybrid, of Aloe perfoliata with Aloe brevifolia."

 #product ID
 productID: "2"